Understanding Process Serving in Snohomish County: A Pro Se Guide

 Handling Difficult Situations

 Sometimes, recipients can be evasive or difficult to locate.
 In such cases, you may need to seek court approval for alternative service methods.
 Familiarize yourself with the procedures for requesting these methods under local rules.
-WA Pro Se offers deep address search services for reasonable prices, also known as skip traces, to find and serve the other party wherever they may be found.
-WA Pro Se serves individuals legal documents outside of Snohomish County within other parts of Washington as well as outside of Washington State.
+WA Pro Se offers a locate service for a reasonable price.
+WA Pro Se serves individuals legal documents outside of Snohomish County, in other parts of Washington and can facilitate service throughout other states as well.

 Ethical and Legal Boundaries

 Process serving must be conducted legally and ethically.
-We avoid actions that might be considered harassment or invasion of privacy.
-Washington State laws, such as RCW 9A.46.020 (stalking) and RCW 9A.52.080 (burglary), provide guidance on lawful conduct.
-Tread carefully if you are attempting to serve an individual on your own without hiring the expertise of WA Pro Se.
+Tread carefully if you are attempting to serve an individual on your own without hiring the expertise of a registered, private process server.

 Documentation and Record-Keeping